Critical care form 2026

 1. Click ‘Get Form’ to open the critical care form in the editor.

 2. Begin by filling out Part 1 on PAGE 2.
-Enter your name as it appears on the electric account, followed by the patient's name and service address.
-Ensure all fields are completed accurately.
+Enter your name as it appears on the electric account, followed by the patient's name who requires critical care status.

-3. Provide your ESI ID, which can be found on your electric bill.
-Select your utility provider based on the first seven digits of your ESI ID.
+4. Fill in the ESI ID, which can also be found on your electric bill, and select your TDU based on the first seven numbers of your ESI ID.

-Start using our platform today to streamline your critical care form submission for free!
+Start using our platform today to easily fill out and submit your critical care form for free!

 See more critical care form versions